cpaul-mech/startup/notes.md

 // {a: 2, b: 'crockford'}
 ```

 One further note about JSON, you can now use e notation to use scientific notation.
 There is no version number for JSON.
-You can always depend on JSON.
+You can always I depend on JSON.
+Personally, I will most likely use JSON to encode the data that I will include in my Database Layer.

+### Local Storage

+There are four main functions that you can use with LocalStorage, `setItem(name, item)`, `getItem(name)`, `removeItem(name)` and `clear()` I can see this as a simple way to create some localstorage of data that I can then use to display the username.
+You can only include data with type `string``number` or `boolean`.